 The registration code, bound to the user, uniquely identify the secret key on the back-end side. - 2.
-The Mobile Protector generates assets to protect the transfer. - 3.
+The Protector OATH SDK generates assets to protect the transfer. - 3.
 Assets and the registration code are wrapped with the public key of the Mobile EPS and send to it. - 4.
-On the Mobile EPS, the security module unwrap assets and the registration code with the private key of the Mobile EPS. - 5.
-On the Mobile EPS, the secret key (already encrypted with the user Pin) corresponding to the registration code is selected.
+On the Mobile EPS, the security module unwrap assets and the registration code. - 5.
+On the Mobile EPS, the secret key corresponding to the registration code is selected.

-- 6. The security module encrypts the secret key again and authenticate the response.
-The Mobile EPS send the response to the mobile application. - 7.
+- 6. The security module encrypts the secret.
+The Mobile EPS gets the message and sent it to the mobile application. - 7.
 On reception in the mobile equipment the message is authenticated and then decrypted.